Immediate Hypersensitivity Reactions

 Pathophysiology

 Immediate hypersensitivity reactions are mediated by IgE, and T and B cells play important roles in the development of these antibodies.
-CD4+ T-cells are subdivided into classes: effector T-cells (TH1, TH2, TH17 cells), memory T-cells, and T-regulatory (Treg) cells.
+CD4+ T cells are subdivided into classes: effector T cells (TH1, TH2, TH17 cells), memory T cells, and regulatory T cells (Tregs).
 TH1 cells produce interferon-gamma and interleukin (IL)-2, and promote a cell-mediated immune response.
-TH2 cells produce IL-4 and IL-13, which then act on B-cells to promote the production of antigen-specific IgE.
+TH2 cells produce IL-4 and IL-13, which then act on B cells to promote the production of antigen-specific IgE.
 TH17 cells produce IL-17, IL-21, and IL-22 to help fight extracellular pathogens, to produce antimicrobial peptides, and to promote neutrophil inflammation essential for immunity at the skin and mucosal surfaces.
-[57] Memory T-cells rapidly differentiate into effector T-cells in secondary immune responses.
-CD4+CD25+FOXP3+ Treg cells are essential in peripheral tolerance and serve to suppress dysregulated immune responses.
+[8] Memory T cells rapidly differentiate into effector T cells in secondary immune responses.
+CD4+CD25+FOXP3+ Tregs are essential in peripheral tolerance and serve to suppress dysregulated immune responses.
 CD4+CD25+FOXP3+Tregs inhibit TH2 cytokine production through the secretion and action of IL-10 and TGF-β.
-Proper function of CD4+CD25+FOXP3+ Treg cells has been shown to be important in the tolerance of allergens.
-[8] Abnormalities in the CD4+CD25+FOXP3+ Treg population may play a role in the development of allergic disease.
+Proper function of CD4+CD25+FOXP3+ Tregs has been shown to be important in the tolerance of allergens.
+[7] Abnormalities in the CD4+CD25+FOXP3+ Treg population may play a role in the development of allergic disease.

-The allergic reaction first requires sensitization to a specific allergen and it occurs in genetically predisposed individuals.
-The allergen is typically introduced through the respiratory tract (inhaled), through the gastrointestinal tract (ingested) or through contact of the integument (on the skin).
-The allergen/antigen is then processed by an antigen-presenting cell (APC), such as a dendritic cell, macrophage, or B-cell.
-[78] The antigen-presenting cell(s) then migrate to lymph nodes, where they prime naïve T-helper cells that bear receptors for the specific antigen.
+The allergic reaction first requires sensitization to a specific allergen, and it occurs in genetically predisposed individuals.
+The allergen is typically introduced through the respiratory tract (inhaled), the gastrointestinal tract (ingested), or contact of the integument (on the skin).
+The allergen/antigen is then processed by an antigen-presenting cell (APC), such as a dendritic cell, macrophage, or B cell.
+[9] The antigen-presenting cell(s) then migrate to lymph nodes, where they prime naïve T-helper cells that bear receptors for the specific antigen.

 After antigen priming, naïve T-helper cells differentiate into TH1, TH2, or TH17 cells based upon antigen and cytokine signaling.
 In the case of allergen sensitization, the differentiation of naïve T-helper cells is skewed toward a TH2 phenotype.
 These allergen-primed TH2 cells then release IL-4, IL-5, IL-9, and IL-13.
 IL-5 plays a role in eosinophil development, recruitment, and activation.
 IL-9 plays a regulatory role in mast cell activation.
 IL-4 and IL-13 act on B cells to promote production of antigen-specific IgE antibodies.

 The antigen-specific IgE antibodies produced can then bind to high-affinity IgE receptors located on the surfaces of mast cells and basophils.
-Re-exposure to the antigen can then result in the antigen binding to and cross-linking the bound IgE antibodies on the mast cells and basophils.
+Re-exposure to the antigen can then result in the antigen binding to and crosslinking the bound IgE antibodies on the mast cells and basophils.
 This causes the release and formation of chemical mediators from these cells.
 These mediators include preformed mediators, newly synthesized mediators, and cytokines.
-The major mediators and their functions are described as follows: [9, 10]
+The major mediators and their functions are described as follows: [10, 11]

 Preformed mediators